 3. Get financing with a dental payment plan

 The third option is to arrange a formal dental payment plan with a third-party finance company.
-Many dentists have arrangements in place with a particular company, but you may be able to arrange your own finance separately if you choose.
+Many dentists have arrangements in place with a particular company, but you may be able to arrange your own finance separately if you wish.

 Note that a dental payment plan is different to a dental discount plan (often called just a ‘dental plan').
 Payment plans are not a type of insurance; just a way to spread the cost of your treatment to make it more affordable.
 You borrow the money you need for your treatment and then make monthly repayments.

 Keep reading for some important things to consider before you look at payment plans for dental work.